zulip/zulip/templates/zerver/for/open-source.md

   participating in the Slack community (limiting their ability to do focus work) or ignoring the Slack community (leaving it effectively without their input and potentially unmoderated).
+* Writing to a busy Slack channel often means interrupting another existing conversation.
+This makes it harder for newer and shyer members to jump into the community.
+Often this disproportionately affects groups already underrepresented in open source communities.
 * The lack of organization in Slack message history (and its 10K message history limit) mean that users asking for help cannot effectively do self-service support.
 This results in the community